elliott-king/kanye_analyzer/kanye_realtime/README.md

 ### Med Priority:
 - Modify colors of pie chart to be more distinctive.
+- Python server should be two servers!
+So they can run independently.
 - Re-label pie chart.
 - Python server should restart upon code change.
 - async nature of 'get_estimate' in app.js causes comments to not return to frontend in order (should just call for multiple comments @ once, then return answers for all in one go).